NBISweden/workshop-python/ht19/project.md

 After downloading the files, read up on how the files are structured.

 Some of the tasks involve outputting long sequences.
-To make sure they are correct, use the <code>utils.check_answers</code> package:
+To make sure they are correct, use the <code>utils.check_answers</code> package (from the downloads folder from the <a href="https://nbisweden.github.io/workshop-python/ht19/topics">course topics</a> website):
 <pre class="highlight"><code>from utils import check_answers</code></pre>

 # Warmup {#warmup}